How to improve website speed

 12. Use Latest PHP Version

 WordPress is mainly written in the PHP programming language.
-It is a server side language, which means it is installed and runs on your hosting server.
+It is a server-side language, which means it is installed and runs on your hosting server.

 If your website is using a version lower than PHP 7, then update it using cPanel.
-If you cannot change PHP version in cPanel, then ask your hosting provider to update it for you.
+If you cannot change the PHP version in cPanel, then ask your hosting provider to update it for you.
 If they are unable to do so, then it is time to find a new Hosting company.

 14. Don’t use redirects, if possible

 A redirect is when visitors to one webpage get forwarded to a different page instead.
 Redirects add a few fractions of a second, or sometimes even whole seconds, to page load time.
-When building a performance-optimized website, every second counts.
+When building a performance-optimized website, every second count.
 Redirects are sometimes unavoidable, but they shouldn’t be used if not necessary.

 15. Use AMP